austin-smith/BitDream/BitDream/Widgets/README.md

 - iOS: Xcode → Debug → Simulate Background Fetch to validate BG task execution and widget updates.
 - Verify the App Group container path returns a valid URL in both app and extension.
 - Use Widget Previews for layout across supported families (small/medium).
+- Deep links: Tap the widget to open BitDream directly to the selected server.

 ### Error Tolerance
 - If a snapshot is missing or unreadable, the widget presents a configuration prompt rather than failing.